This is a very unique bird safari.

-We meet in Ventura, CA at 8am and will spend the night at a hotel in
+We meet in Ventura, CA at 7am.
+The

-to eye level might require knee pads, or even a small camp chair for
+eye level might require knee pads, or even a small camp chair for

 comfort.
-Extra pants or shorts, extra tennis shoes not to valuable to get into salt water
+Extra pants or shorts, and tennis shoes you can get into salt water

 - and a hat.